By Jennifer McDougall

 At Passages Malibu and Passages Ventura, we understand that four main reasons cause addiction.

 - Events of the past you have not reconciled

 - Current conditions you can’t cope with

 - Things you believe that aren’t true

-It is common for a person who is addicted to drugs and alcohol to be in denial of having a problem or needing any help.
-In many cases, they refuse to go to treatment until they genuinely step back and see the situation for everything that it is.
-Usually, that requires an outside person such as an interventionalist to come in and talk to the individual calmly and soundly.
+It is common for a person addicted to drugs and alcohol to be in denial of having a problem or needing any help.
+In many cases, they refuse to go to treatment until they genuinely step back and see the situation for everything.
+Usually, that requires an outside person, such as an interventionist, to come in and talk to the individual calmly and soundly.

 “We recognize that you’ve used substances to try to regain your lost balance, to try to feel the way you did before the need arose to use addictive drugs or alcohol.
 We know that you use substances to alter your mood, to cover up your sadness, to ease your heartbreak, to lighten your stress load, to blur your painful memories, to escape your hurtful reality, or to make your unbearable days or nights bearable.”

 ― Chris Prentiss, The Alcoholism and Addiction Cure